-To enable a required load of 500kVA demanded by 10 chargers of 50kW capacity each, a dedicated HV substation would be built and connected to the DNOs 11kV network.
+To enable a required load of 500kVA demanded by ten x 50kW chargers, a dedicated HV substation would be built and connected to the DNOs 11kV network.
 LV customer cabling would then be laid and would energise the chargers in the layout as shown.
 There would be no constraints applied in this example and the chargers could utilise their agreed maximum capacity of 500kVA at any time of the day.

-The estimated cost for this work is £70,000 - £100,000.
+The estimated cost for this work is £70,000 -£100,000.